alxhotel/emerald/_posts/2016-10-03-folder-frontend-feature-update.md

 The main part of the dashboard will be for the dynamic content (`<router-outlet></router-outlet>`).
 In there you will be able to watch the live video, chat with your peers and share files, etc.

 We are going to use `Angular Material` for the base app, since it has a wider range of components compared to `ng2-bootstrap`.
 However if there isn't a component in angular material but it's in `ng2-bootstrap`, we will use it for the development process.
-But since `ng2-bootstrap` doesn't have the same style as `angular material` we will rewrite that component to fit our material design.
+But since `ng2-bootstrap` doesn't have the same style as `angular material` we will rewrite that component to fit our material design, for production.

 ### Feature update

-Since, for now, we can't share the screen of the user with the native browser options; we will prompt the user to install a special Chrom/Firefox extension for our site.
+Since, for now, we can't share the screen of the user with the native browser options; we will prompt the user to install a special Chrome/Firefox extension for our site.
 The development of this extension will be in another repo, [here](https://github.com/alxhotel/peerclass-extension).

 Some previous testing of `Webtorrent` has shown a reasonable increase of the CPU usage, this could be a problem when live chatting.
 We will test this module more when we have, at least, a working chat.